Skip to content

 Background

-Iran pioneered shadow fleet tactics from 2010 as sanctions cut exports from 2.5 million to one million barrels per day.
-Russia expanded the fleet by roughly 70% in the nine months after its February 2022 invasion of Ukraine.
+Iran pioneered shadow fleet tactics from 2010 as sanctions cut exports from 2.5 million to one million Barrels Per Day.
+Russia expanded the fleet by roughly 70% in the nine months after its February 2022 invasion.
 Vessels average 20 years old, with 60% aged 20 or over.
 The International Group of P&I Clubs, covering 90% of the world's oceangoing fleet, has largely withdrawn, leaving vessels without meaningful pollution or salvage coverage.
+CREA found 56% of Russian crude moved on sanctioned shadow tankers in February 2026.